swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 Though, if we *were* going to introduce a new syntax for existentials, we think it'd be much less confusing if we took the potentially source-breaking path and did so uniformly, deprecating the existing syntax after a late-enough language version, than to have yet another attribute and two syntaxes where one only works some of the time.
 We also believe that drawing a tangible line between protocols that "do" and "do not" have limited access to their API is ill-advised due to the relative nature of this phenomenon.

-### Leave the Language in Its Existing State

-The current semantics regarding existential types prevent language users, especially library authors, from inheriting useful protocols due to the high cost of maintaining a type erasure construct.
-Namely, the high maintenance cost is a result of type erasure containers constituting hard-to-understand boilerplate code that entails thorough testing and a significant effort when expanding the protocol at hand.
-Furthermore, regular language users are often confused by the current restriction, and often lack the expertise or resources required for creating correct type-erasure contructs.

 ## Future Directions

 * Simplify the implementation of Standard Library type-erasing wrappers, such as [`AnyHashable`](https://github.com/apple/swift/blob/main/stdlib/public/core/AnyHashable.swift) and [`AnyCollection`](https://github.com/apple/swift/blob/main/stdlib/public/core/ExistentialCollection.swift), using the practical advice from [earlier](#type-erasing-wrappers).